Graph-Fraudster: Adversarial Attacks on Graph Neural Network Based Vertical Federated Learning: Experiments

-\begin{itemize} \item Firstly, Graph-Fraudster outperforms other adversarial attack methods with only one edge modified.
-For instance, in most cases, the performance of Graph-Fraudster exceeds baselines attack methods more than 10\% on Cora, Cora\_ML and Citeseer, which shows the superior performance of Graph-Fraudster.
+\begin{itemize} \item \emph{Graph-Fraudster achieves the SOTA attack performance compared with baselines.} For instance, the accuracy of Graph-Fraudster degrades the baselines more than 10\% on Cora, Cora\_ML and Citeseer, which shows the superior performance of Graph-Fraudster.
 For Pol.Blogs, it can be seen that the performance of GVFL drops less than other datasets under attacks.
 For example, Graph-Fraudster reduces the GVFL's performance by about 21\%, 20.8\%, 24.1\%, corresponding to GCN, SGC and RGCN respectively, but gains more than 25\% on the other datasets.
-It is caused by the denseness of Pol.Blogs.
-Rich relationships make attacks more difficult within limited perturbation budget.
-In other words, single-edge attack may not powerful enough to fool the GVFL on a dense graph.
-It’s worth mentioning that the standard deviation shows that Graph-Fraudster is more stable than NETTACK and FGA generally. \item Secondly, compared with the performance of centralized GNN models, under our settings, GVFL's performance drops, which may caused by distribution of edges.
-As is known, edges contain rich node relationships.
-However, edges are assigned to different participants.
-As a result, the local GNN models cannot capture complete node information, which weakens the quality of the local node embeddings.
-Furthermore, we find that GVFL performs better on the graph with higher degree, e.g., the performance of GVFL based on GCN drops by 8.7\% on Cora (the average degree is 2.00) while it only drops by 3.2\% on Pol.Blogs (the average degree is 13.68).
-There are similar results on different GNN models.
-The phenomenon can be interpreted as the denser the graph can retain more relational information after data segmentation. \item Thirdly, RGCN is a kind of robust GNN model with defense mechanism.
-Thus, in most cases, GVFL based on RGCN outperforms GVFL based on other GNN models without defense mechanism.
+It is caused by the rich relationships of Pol.Blogs which make attacks more difficult within limited perturbation budget.
+It’s worth mentioning that the standard deviation shows that Graph-Fraudster is more stable than NETTACK and FGA generally.
+Fig. \ref{fig:metrics} reports the results on other five metrics, and Graph-Fraudster gains better attack performance than baselines on each metric. \item \emph{The integrity of graph-structured data affects the performance of the model.} Compared with the performance of centralized GNN models, GVFL's performance drops.
+It can be analyzed that the local GNN models cannot capture complete node information while edges are assigned to different participants, which weakens the quality of the local node embeddings.
+Furthermore, GVFL performs better on the graph with higher degree, e.g., the performance of GVFL based on GCN drops by 8.7\% on Cora (the average degree is 2.00) while it only drops by 3.2\% on Pol.Blogs (the average degree is 13.68).
+There are similar results on different GVFLs.
+The phenomenon can be interpreted as the denser the graph can retain more relational information after data segmentation. \item \emph{Graph-Fraudster outperforms the other baselines on the robust GNN model.} RGCN was proposed as a kind of robust GNN model with defense mechanism.
+Thus, in most cases, RGCN-based GVFL outperforms other GVFLs without defense mechanism.
 Despite the performance of attack methods declines, Graph-Fraudster still keeps the state-of-the-art performance.
-Additionally, benefiting from its randomness, RND always maintains its performance but its attack performance is poor. \end{itemize}
+Additionally, benefiting from its randomness, RND always maintains its performance, but its attack performance is poor. \end{itemize}